-Hardening of the $p{\rm T}$ spectra with the increase of the multiplicity is observed.
-The evolution of the $\langle p{\rm T} \rangle$ turns out to be steeper for heavier particles, as already reported for pp [41] and p-Pb collisions [22] at lower energies, corroborating the interpretation in terms of a collective expansion of the produced system.
+Hardening of the $p{\rm T}$ spectra with the increase of the multiplicity is observed, as already reported for pp [40] and p-Pb collisions [22] at lower energies.

-The $p{\rm T}$ -integrated yields of strange hadrons increase as a function of multiplicity faster than the ones of unidentified charged-particles.
+The p_T -integrated yields of strange hadrons increase as a function of multiplicity faster than the ones of unidentified charged-particles.
 This behaviour is even more pronounced for particles with higher strangeness content, confirming the earlier observations in pp collisions at $\sqrt{s} = 7$ TeV [21].
 This leads to a multiplicity-dependent increase of the ratio of the strange baryons Ξ and Ω over K_S^0 , while the Λ over K_S^0 ratio turns out to be constant within uncertainties.
 In the context of a canonical thermal model, an increase of the relative strangeness abundance depending on the strange quark content can be understood as a consequence of an increase in the system volume leading to a progressive removal of canonical suppression.